education.vic.gov.au

 Program decisions

 There are many factors which will influence the way an EAL program is staffed, timetabled and organised.
-As well as considering which teaching contexts are most appropriate to meet the needs of student groups within the specialist EAL program schools must consider the available resources and other logistics in determining the details of the program.
-In addition, all members of a school’s staff should be aware they have a role to play in the delivery of a high quality EAL program.
+Schools should consider the teaching context within the specialist EAL program that will best meet the needs of the EAL student group.
+Schools should also consider available resources and other logistics to determine details of the program.
+Other aspects of the program’s delivery such as assessment and reporting, and parent engagement, must also be determined.
+All members of a school’s staff should be aware they have a role to play in the delivery of a high quality EAL program.

 Resources and logistics